obahamonde/aiofauna/README.md

 ✅ Auto-provisioning: Automatic management of indexes, unique indexes, and collections with `FaunaModel` ODM.

 ✅ Full JSON communication: Focus on your data, don't worry about the communication protocol.
-Your `Api` will receive and return JSON.
+Your `APIServer` will receive and return JSON.

 ✅ Inspired by fastapi, you will work with almost the same syntax and features like path operations, path parameters, query parameters, request body, status codes, `/docs` automatic interactive API documentation, and decorated view functions and automatic serialization and deserialization of your data.